rcrowley/talk-securing-and-extending-puppet/slides.md

 !SLIDE bullets

+# A basic configuration<br />for Puppet itself

+!SLIDE bullets
 .notes The defaults are good except for a few places that break filesystem standards, which I choose to fix.  `pluginsync` will be important later.
 You can customize the master and agents separately using `[master]` and `[agent]` sections, INI-style.

 # `/etc/puppet/puppet.conf`